Yamato-Security/hayabusa/README-English.md

 git submodule update --init
 ```

-There are two different versions of the evtx library being used when compiled: `0.6.7` and `0.7.2`.
-The `0.7.2` version should work but we have only tested it with `0.6.7` so please use that version if you experience any problems with `0.7.2`.

 # Compiling from source (Optional)
 If you have rust installed, you can compile from source with the following command: